-In this case, the taxable profit will be higher compared to accounting profit and the person or organization will pay more taxes this year which.
-The extra amount paid as tax on incremental profit due rejection of provision amount for deduction is considered as deferred tax which will be realized in coming years.
+In this case, the taxable profit will be higher compared to accounting profit, and the person or organization will pay more taxes this year, which.
+The extra amount paid as tax on incremental profit due to rejection of provision amount for deduction is considered as deferred tax, which will be realized in the coming years.

 #2 – Deferred Tax liability